bowo-prasetyo/forkbuild/docs/Architecture.md

 released outside the canvas still commits cleanly.
 Both views forward the same raw events; neither knows or cares which gesture service sits underneath — that parity is the session's job, not the UI's.

+TransformFeedback (ui/components/TransformFeedback.js), added 0.1.47, is
+the transient gesture overlay: mode/axis, effective snap increment, precision tag, and the snapped Δ readout ("Move X • Grid 1 / Δ +3", "Rotate Y • 15° (precision) / Δ +13.5°").
+Purely presentational, inline styles, no state of its own; it displays exactly what the transaction decided will commit.

+AlignmentPanel (ui/components/AlignmentPanel.js), added 0.1.48, is the
+compact alignment/distribution surface hosted by both views: nine alignment buttons (world-axis edges/centers) and three center- distribution buttons.
+It knows the operation identifiers ('x-min' … 'z-max', 'x'/'y'/'z') and nothing about the geometry underneath — the application layer decides what they mean.
+Enable/disable mirrors the operation requirements (alignment needs 2+, distribution 3+); no keyboard shortcuts in this milestone by design.

 world-layout/